 Muscle, tendons and connective tissue known as fascia attach to bone structures

 and contract and expand enabling joints to move.
 The skeletal muscular system

 makes up over 40% of our body, so when someone says that pain is ‘just muscular’

 it can actually be quite significant.

-A strain, which is a tearing of muscle fibres, can occur through obvious trauma
+A strain, which is a tearing of muscle fibers, can occur through obvious trauma

 such as a fall or sporting injury, or through overuse or repetitive movement.

 Strains can be mild to severe, and the pain and loss of mobility can also range.

 Trigger points in myofascial tissue can also form through overuse, trauma or cold,